• Skip to primary navigation

 Honey Dijon Green Beans with Bacon and Pecans- Crisp tender green beans are tossed in a flavorful honey Dijon vinaigrette and topped with crumbled bacon, pecans and toasted Panko crumbs for added crunch.While the honey Dijon flavor is a perfect complement to Holiday favorites like Turkey, Ham and Prime Rib, this dish is so easy you can make it year round.

-Cuisine: American
+Cuisine American

-Serves: 6 servings
+Servings 6 servings

 Ingredients

-• 2 lbs. green beans, trimmed
+• 2 lbs. green beans trimmed

 • 6 slices bacon

-• 1 small shallot, finely chopped
+• 1 small shallot finely chopped

-• 2 Tbsp olive oil
+• 2 tablespoon olive oil

-• 2 tsp honey
+• 2 teaspoon honey

-• 2 tsp Dijon mustard
+• 2 teaspoon Dijon mustard

-• salt and pepper, to taste
+• salt and pepper to taste

-• ¼ cup chopped pecans, toasted or candied ( or sliced almonds)
+• ¼ cup chopped pecans toasted or candied ( or sliced almonds)

-• 2 Tbsp panko crumbs (optional)
+• 2 tablespoon panko crumbs optional

 Instructions